-The LORD said, "If you will not obey my commands, you will be punished.
-If you refuse to obey my laws and commands and break the covenant I have made God's Wrath/Anger in the Book of Judges and Other Books - page 1 of 4 with you, I will punish you.
+14The LORD said, "If you will not obey my commands, you will be punished.
+15If you refuse to obey my laws and commands and break the covenant I have made God's Wrath/Anger in the Book of Judges and Other Books - page 1 of 4 with you, 16I will punish you.
 I will bring disaster on you-incurable diseases and fevers that will make you blind and cause your life to waste away.
 You will sow your seed, but it will do you no good, because your enemies will conquer you and eat what you have grown.
-I will turn against you, so that you will be defeated, and those who hate you will rule over you; you will be so terrified that you will run when no one is chasing you.
+17I will turn against you, so that you will be defeated, and those who hate you will rule over you; you will be so terrified that you will run when no one is chasing you.

-"But your descendants will confess their sins and the sins of their ancestors, who resisted me and rebelled against me, and made me turn against them and send them into exile in the land of their enemies.
-At last, when your descendants are humbled and they have paid the penalty for their sin and rebellion, I will remember my covenant with Jacob and with Isaac and with Abraham, and I will renew my promise to give my people the land.
-First, however, the land must be rid of its people, so that it can enjoy its complete rest, and they must pay the full penalty for having rejected my laws and my commands.
-But even then, when they are still in the land of their enemies, I will not completely abandon or destroy them.
-That would put an end to my covenant with their ancestors when I showed all the nations my power by bringing my people out of Egypt, in order that I, the LORD, might be their God."
+40 "But your descendants will confess their sins and the sins of their ancestors, who resisted me and rebelled against me, 41and made me turn against them and send them into exile in the land of their enemies.
+At last, when your descendants are humbled and they have paid the penalty for their sin and rebellion, 42I will remember my covenant with Jacob and with Isaac and with Abraham, and I will renew my promise to give my people the land.
+43First, however, the land must be rid of its people, so that it can enjoy its complete rest, and they must pay the full penalty for having rejected my laws and my commands.
+44But even then, when they are still in the land of their enemies, I will not completely abandon or destroy them.
+That would put an end to my covenant with them, and I am the LORD their God.
+45I will renew the covenant that I made with their ancestors when I showed all the nations my power by bringing my people out of Egypt, in order that I, the LORD, might be their God."
 [Bold type is added.]